zzzprojects/Eval-Expression.NET/docs2/pages/faq/faq-license.md

 ### What's a developer seat?
 A developer seat is a developer working for your company and developing code directly with our product.

-You don't have to purchase developer seat for front-end developer or back-end developer which doesn't use our product API.
+You don't have to purchase a developer seat for front-end developer or back-end developer which doesn't use our product API.

-Since you buy developer seat, you can develop an unlimited amount of projects within your company.
+Since you buy a developer seat, you can develop an unlimited amount of projects within your company.

 ### What's the cost for additional developer seat?
-The cost for additional developer seat is usually extremely low.
-We want to make sure our library is accessible for small and large company.
+The cost for an additional developer seat is usually extremely low.
+We want to make sure our library is accessible for small and large companies.

-### Do developer seat are transferable?
+### Are developer seats transferable?
 Yes, a developer seat can be transferred to any employee within your company.

 ## Perpertual License